llagerlof/MoodleRest/README.md

 # MoodleRest

 MoodleRest is a PHP class to query Moodle REST webservices.
+You can make GET and POST requests.

 ## Quick start